obsidiansystems/ledger-app-nervos/README.md

 $ ./nix/install.sh s
 ```

+If you get a “permission denied” error, you’re computer is not
+detecting the Ledger device correctly.
+Make sure the Ledger is
+connected properly and then try it again with sudo: “sudo
+./nix-install.sh s”.

 You have to accept a few prompts on the Ledger.
 Then you must select
 and load the Nervos app, confirming the unsafe prompt.